flatpak/flat-manager/README.md

     cargo run --bin flat-manager

-It will listen on port 8080 by default.
+You can check the version with `flat-manager --version`.
+The server listens on port 8080 by default.
+The number of worker threads can be overridden with the `ACTIX_WORKERS` environment variable.

 To test adding something to the repository, you can try building a simple app and exporting it to a repository.
-Use a recent version of flatpak and flatpak-builer to make sure you can build from Yaml files.
+Use a recent version of flatpak and flatpak-builder to make sure you can build from Yaml files.
 This would normally happen on a different machine than the one serving the repository, but for testing we can just do it in a subdirectory: